 For the meringue

-Toast the hazelnuts by heating in a pan over a medium–low heat until just turning colour and you can begin to smell the nuts.
+Toast the hazelnuts by heating in a pan over a medium–low heat until just turning colour and begin to smell nutty.
 Watch them carefully as they can burn very quickly.
 Set aside to cool.

 Now whisk the egg whites until stiff.
 Then slowly add the sugar, a spoonful at a time, whisking well between each addition.
 Drizzle over the coffee extract and whisk again until mixed in.
 The meringue should form stiff peaks and be glossy.